 Name a quicker, healthier, easier breakfast than overnight oats.
 I’m listening.
 No?

-I have been smoothie and smoothie bowl-obsessed for the past few weeks, but sometimes I don’t have the 10 minutes it takes to blend all of my ingredients, then wash out my Vitamix (I love you but you are not as easy to wash as the demo lady at Costco told me you would be).
+I have been smoothie and smoothie bowl-obsessed for the past few weeks, but sometimes I don’t have the 10 minutes to blend all of my ingredients and wash my Vitamix (I love you but you are not as easy to wash as the demo lady at Costco told me you would be).
 Pulling a container of overnight oats from the refrigerator takes less than two minutes but doesn’t taste like something that efficient.
-I use this basic recipe from Tone It Up, but instead of coconut milk I use unsweetened vanilla almond milk and about a tablespoon and a half of whatever vanilla protein powder I have on hand.
-I find that a full scoop of protein powder, which is what most recipes call for, is way too much.
+I use this basic recipe from Bon Appétit (cutting the portion in half), but instead of whole milk Greek yogurt I use non-fat.
+I prefer a hefty dollop of peanut butter as my source of fat in this breakfast.
 I make the oats the night before, top them with fresh blueberries, strawberries, and raspberries, then put them in the fridge to soak.
-In the morning, post-workout and shower-fresh, I top the oats with a tablespoon of crunchy peanut butter and a little extra almond milk.
-I enjoy creamy, sweet spoonfuls as I get ready for the day.
+In the morning, post-workout and shower-fresh, I take 45 seconds to top the oats with a tablespoon of crunchy peanut butter and a little extra almond milk.
+I enjoy creamy, delicious spoonfuls as I take my sweet time to get ready for the day.

-Sometimes I listen to music or podcasts to distract myself at work.
+Sometimes I have to listen to music (Taylor) or podcasts (Pod Save America) to distract myself at work.
 Not because work is boring, but because the thought of my delicious lunch in the office refrigerator is as distracting for me as a squirrel might be for a dog.
-Music helps the time pass until I start to get hungry again and then it’s time for… squirrel!
-My favorite lunch is some sort of epic salad.
-I’m not talking about that first course you get a restaurants before the main meal, measly piles of lettuce dotted with a few cucumbers and exactly one black olive.
-My lunch salads could easily become dinner-worthy with a piece of grilled bread and a glass of wine.
-Here’s how to make my current favorite: Take half a can of tuna (use the other half for tomorrow’s lunch), mix it with THE BEST muffuletta olive salad in the bottom of your salad container or mason jar.
-If you can’t find muffuletta, a flurry of chopped olives and olive oil will do.
-Add sundried tomatoes (my weakness) and cucumbers.
-Top it all off with as much lettuce as you can fit in the container, and pack a simple balsamic and olive oil vinaigrette on the side.
-Composing your salad ingredients from heaviest (tuna) to lightest (lettuce) ensures that nothing gets soggy or wilted by the time you get to the office.
-When it’s time for lunch (yes, finally!), dump the contents into a big bowl, add dressing, salt, and pepper.
-Sometimes I’ll eat sweet potato chips on the side, but this is pretty filling on its own.
+When my breakfast finally wears off (keeps me full for hours!) and I’ve sent in that monthly report, it’s time to take a little time for myself and some sort of epic salad.
+Here’s my current obsession: take half a can of tuna (use the other half for tomorrow’s salad), mix it with THE BEST muffuletta olive tapenade.
+Add this combo to a tupperware container or mason jar (#trendy) along with a couple chopped cherry tomatoes and cucumbers.
+Top it all off with as much lettuce as you can fit in the container, and pack a simple balsamic and olive oil vinaigrette to go along with it.
+Packing your salad specifically in this order (from heaviest ingredients to lightest) ensures that the lettuce doesn’t get soggy come lunchtime.
+When you’re ready to eat, dump the contents into that one bowl at the office that you’ve claimed (hands off, Steve), add the dressing, salt, and pepper.
+Top it with a dollop of hummus if you like your salad extra creamy and an aggressive amount of toppings doesn’t intimidate you.
+Sometimes I’ll eat sweet potato chips or a piece of fruit on the side but this is pretty filling on its own.

 Rx Bars have been my afternoon snack lately.
 I’ll eat half and (try to) save the other half for tomorrow.
 Have you tried the coconut chocolate flavor yet?